-Our recommended routing from SF to Death Valley (and back again), suggests a loop that not only gets you to the National Park in decent time, but gives you plenty of options for stopping at cool state parks and scenic sites along the way.
-We’ll also give you some advice for what you should do at a bare minimum, along with some additional cool ideas if you have more time.
+My recommended routing from SF to Death Valley (and back again), suggests a loop that not only gets you to the National Park in decent time, but gives you plenty of options for stopping at cool state parks and scenic sites along the way.
+I’ve also got some advice for what you should do at a bare minimum, along with some additional cool ideas if you have more time.

 Getting from San Francisco to Death Valley